Is Cardiac Ablation?

 - heart attack

 48 hours after the test.
 Follow your doctor’s instructions about wound care,

 after cardiac ablation.
-This is normal as tissue heals and should go away over time.
+This is a normal reaction as tissue heals, and should

 Your doctor will tell you if you need any other procedures,